nixworks/public/news/2011/01/15/README.md

 ##### Freedom of communication and expression
 ### [Advocates of free speech march through the streets of Sydney in support of WikiLeaks spokesperson Julian Assange, who is in England battling attempts by Sweden to have him extradited.
 Greens MP David Shoebridge addresses the crowd and calls for support from the Australian government. ](/news/2011/01/15/advocates-of-free-speech-march-through-the-streets-of-sydney-in-support-of-wikileaks-spokesperson-julian-assange-who-is-in-england-battling.md)
-_Context: Australian Greens, David Shoebridge, England, Julian Assange, Sweden, Sydney, WikiLeaks, freedom of communication and expression_
+_Context: Australian Greens, David Shoebridge, English, Julian Assange, Sweden, Sydney, WikiLeaks, freedom of communication and expression_

 ##### Encyclopedia
 ### [The online encyclopedia Wikipedia celebrates the tenth anniversary of its founding. ](/news/2011/01/15/the-online-encyclopedia-wikipedia-celebrates-the-tenth-anniversary-of-its-founding.md)